BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 ## Reduction of NaNs and Infinities.

 {{IEEE754}} defines the `NaN` (Not a Number) value {{NAN}}.
-This is usually divided into two categories: *quiet NaNs* and *signalling NaNs*.
-However, the specification also specifies that the floating point sign bit "doesn't matter" and includes a range of "payload" bits.
-These bit fields could be used to break CBOR determinism.
+This is usually divided into two types: *quiet NaNs* and *signalling NaNs*, and the sign bit is used to distinguish between these two types.
+However, the specification also includes a range of "payload" bits.
+These bit fields have no definite purpose and could be used to break CBOR determinism.

 dCBOR encoders that support floating point MUST reduce all `NaN` values to the half-width quiet `NaN` value having the canonical bit pattern `0x7e00`.